-- Identification of the programme(s) covered by the report and of its/their PO(s); - Description of the steps taken to prepare the report and to draw the audit opinion (preparatory phase, documentation analysed, coordination with other bodies (if applicable), audit work conducted and drawing up of the audit opinion).
+Identification of the programme(s) covered by the report and of its/their PO(s);

+Description of the steps taken to prepare the report and to draw the audit opinion (preparatory phase, documentation analysed, coordination with other bodies (if applicable), audit work conducted and drawing up of the audit opinion).

-3.9.2 Significant changes in management and control systems
+4.9.2 Significant changes in management and control systems

-- Details of any significant changes in the management and control systems related with responsibilities of authorities involved both at national and programmes' level.
-Significant changes refer to changes which could have an impact on the proper functioning of the MCS and the level of assurance they provide.
-It is expected that the AA confirms, that these modifications do not affect the conclusions of the opinion previously issued based on Reg.
-Art.
-5.5.1 (e); - The dates from which these changes apply as well as the impact of these changes to the audit work are to be indicated.
+Details of any significant changes in the management and control systems related with responsibilities of authorities involved both at national and programmes' level.
+Significant changes refer to changes which could have an impact on the proper functioning of the MCS and the level By 15 February each year from 2019 to 2025, The Audit Authority shall be responsible for: